cflewis/wowspyder/README.markdown

 * Actually finishing to an alpha stage
 * Better hiding of private methods
 * Better documentation
+* Work on preventing bad use of the script... is it possible to add related stuff lazily, so it doesn't cascade through?

 By better...
 I mean actually started.